Per Se (restaurant)

-Per Se is a New American and French restaurant located at The Shops at Columbus Circle, on the fourth floor of the Deutsche Bank Center at 10 Columbus Circle in Manhattan, New York City, owned by chef Thomas Keller.
-The Chef de Cuisine is Chad Palagi.
+Per Se is a New American and French restaurant at The Shops at Columbus Circle, on the fourth floor of the Deutsche Bank Center at 10 Columbus Circle in Manhattan, New York City.
+It is owned by chef Thomas Keller, and the chef de cuisine is Chad Palagi.
 Per Se has maintained three Michelin stars since the introduction of the New York City Guide in 2006.

 Development

 Thomas Keller opened Per Se in February 2004.
 Keller also owns The French Laundry and Ad Hoc in Napa Valley; Bouchon in Napa Valley, Las Vegas, and Los Angeles; and Bouchon Bakery in Napa Valley.
 According to Keller's website, he is "the first and only American-born chef to hold multiple three-star ratings" by Michelin.

 Keller chose restaurant/hotel designer Adam Tihany to draw together subtle references to The French Laundry and elements from both his and Keller's pasts; for example, the decorative blue door at the main entrance is modeled after the blue door at The French Laundry.

 Per Se offers two nine-course tasting menus for $355, one vegetarian, and a five-course menu for $245.
 These menus are prix fixe, but guests may choose upgrades that may increase the menu price up to $800.
 According to Per Se, the wine list includes 2000 wines.

 The restaurant has three dining rooms.
 The East Room is the entry to the other two rooms and serves the five-course menu in salon chairs and lower tables.
 The Main Dining Room serves the nine-course menus, and the West Room offers private dining.
 All rooms offer views of Columbus Circle, Central Park, and some Midtown and Upper East Side skyline.